"Creating a bridge between research and practice in early learning and care"

 The Region of Waterloo is an equal opportunity employer committed to an inclusive, barrier-free recruitment and selection process.
 At the Region, we respect, encourage and celebrate our diversity.
 The Region of Waterloo is committed to providing accommodations throughout the recruitment process.
 If you require an accommodation, please notify us and we will work with you to meet your needs.

 Alternate formats of this document are available upon request.
-Please contact the Service First Contact Centre at phone number 519-575-4400, or TTY number 519-575-4608 to request an alternate format.
+Please contact the Service First Contact Centre at phone number (519) 575-4400, TTY number (519-575-4608) to request an alternate format.

 Picture